 So the Lord God said to him, “Not so!
 Whoever kills Cain, vengeance shall be taken on him sevenfold.”
 Thus the Lord set a sign on Cain, lest anyone finding him should kill him.
 Then Cain went out from the presence of the Lord and dwelt in the land of Nod [lit. wandering] opposite Eden.

 I’m impressed with Cain’s awareness of how he’s broken fellowship with God, and with God’s compassion toward him.
 God offers Cain a promise that, if he’ll be patient, then Abel will come to him and serve him — if he’ll only wait and trust.
 Repentance and restoration are always available to Cain.
 But Cain can’t believe he can be forgiven, so he walks away from reconciliation.

-This is one of the places where the Greek and Hebrew Old Testaments draw from different text traditions; and here I appreciate the way the Greek-language text clearly shows God's desire to be reconciled.
+This is one of the places where the LXX/Old Greek and the medieal Masoretic texts of the Old Testament draw from different text traditions; and here I appreciate the way the Church's text clearly shows God's desire to be reconciled.

 The good and loving God seeks Cain’s restoration.
 But Cain insists, “My guilt is too great to be forgiven!”

 What a loss that Cain could not believe in the reality of repentance or the greatness of God's mercy.